Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model

 \end{lemma}

-Following the proofs of the integration by parts formula and the Sobolev embedding inequality \cite[Lemma A.1 and Lemma A.3]{Mark2017SIAM}, the following summation by parts formula and the embedding inequality in the discrete sense of the fractional Laplacian are obviously shown. \begin{lemma} For any grid function with zero mean $u,v\in \mathbb{\mathring V}_{h}$ and $m,n\ge0$, it holds that
+Following the proofs of the integration by parts formula and the Sobolev embedding inequality \cite[Lemma A.1 and Lemma A.3]{Mark2017SIAM}, the following summation by parts formula and the embedding inequality in the discrete sense of the fractional Laplacian are obviously shown. \begin{lemma} For any grid function $v,w\in \mathbb{V}_{h}$ and $p,q\ge0$, it holds that